 399. Seminar in the Teaching of Art.
 Either term.
 Credit two hours.
 May be repeated for credit.
 Open to graduate students.
 Investigation of the methods, past and present, of teaching art.
 Practice in conducting classes.
-Offered with the cooperation of the School of Education.
+Offered with the co-operation of the School of Education.

-STUDIO COURSES IN PAINTING AND COMPOSITION...
-These courses constitute a series aimed to delevop the student's understanding of the principles of pictorial composition and his skill in the use of those principles.
+STUDIO COURSES...Students expecting to take six or more hours of studio work will normally register for the first course given below.
+These courses constitute a series aimed to develop the student's understanding of the principles of pictorial composition and his skill in the use of those principles.
 Design, color, and representation are studied in their relation to artistic expression through problems executed in pencil, charcoal, watercolor, and oil, using still-life and landscape materials as well as the human figure.

-In courses offering a choice of credit hours the credit to be gained must be arranged upon registration, counting one 21/2-hour studio period for each credit hour.
+In courses offering a choice of credit hours the credit to be gained must be arranged upon registration, counting one 21{2} -hour studio period for each credit hour.